-- June 27, 2014 - Last day of Summer Housing Session 1.
-Students leaving at the end of Summer Housing Session 1 are required to check out by 12 Noon on this day.
+- June 27, 2015 - Last day of Summer Housing Session 1.
+Students leaving at the end of Summer Housing Session 1 are required to check out by 12pm.

-- August 1, 2014 - Last day of Summer Housing Session 2.
-Students leaving at the end of Summer Housing Session 2 are required to check out by 12 Noon on this day.
+- August 1, 2015 - Last day of Summer Housing Session 2.
+Students leaving at the end of Summer Housing or not signed up for 2015- 2016 on campus housing are required to check out by 12pm.

 Some students may be eligible for a discounted Summer Housing rate.
 In order to be eligible, a student must be working at least 25 hours per week on campus through a grant or institutionally funded work study position.
-Additionally, the discounted rate will be applicable only to those sessions where a student has worked 25 or more hours.
+The discounted rate is applied only to summer sessions where students work 25 hours or more on campus.

 The only additional cost associated with Summer Housing is for cable television.
 With the exception of the Duluth Place and Schoeneman Apartments, cable television can be purchased for any location on campus.
 Duluth Place and Schoeneman Apartment residents will need to contact Midcontinent Communications to set up cable television for the summer, should they want it.
 Only one connection per apartment or theme house is allowed.
 Also, please note that the cost of cable television will be split between all room or housemates once requested.